Web Design: Are You Sitting Comfortably?

 So with this in mind, you can say that this particular armchair is poorly designed.
 A product that doesn’t work or function very well is ugly.
 It’s poorly designed.
 What a great product should be is harmonious.
 Where the real beauty lies is that is quite simply works.

 When care and attention is given to a product at design level, that’s when great design really takes place.
 It’s also appreciated by users.
+This sort of care and attention to detail is what makes websites for law firms designed by Juris Digital stand out from the rest.

 Functionality & Design

 Are these two things different?
 No, not really.
 It’s very easy to just think of design or in this case, web design as being a visual thing.
 Design is made up of various different factors.
 One key area of web design which is equal to the visual aspect is the functionality of the website.
 Good functionality enhances the user experience (UX).
+Many good web design trends will strive to achieve the perfect balance between visual excellence and good functionality.

 If a user can visit a website and intuitively know how it works and where to go to access information then this would be classed as good design – from a functionality point of view.
 If a user can achieve this but at the same time enjoy the rich features the site has to offer and interact with it without compromise then this is pretty damn good web designing.
 Especially when the site looks visually pleasing, has real cutting edge and not at the expense of usability.